Drawings & Illustrations

 Harmonica

-With a reference photo, I created this harmonica with Adobe Illustrator- just vectors and gradient mesh.
-Focus on realism.
-No part of the original photo is included in the renders (normal and close-up).
+With a reference photo, I created this harmonica with just vectors and gradient mesh.
+Focused on realism.
+No part of the original photo is included in the renders.
+Gives a hyperreal plastic feeling of an actual harmonica.

 Monkey